Arizona Wine Regions 101

 Bodega Pierce highlights wines made exclusively from the 17 varieties of grapes grown at the family's estate vineyard in Willcox.
 The wines are designed to express the high desert terrior of the Willcox Bench that they have found to be unsurpassed in producing spectacular world class wines

-The terrain is high desert grassland, which seems a poor fit for planting.
+The terrain is high-desert grassland, which seems a poor fit for planting.
 But after soil scientist Dr. Gordon Dutt conducted a vineyard study here in 1973 and later opened a commercial winery, vintners flocked to the mountainous area for its Sonoma-esque growing temperatures and water-retaining soil.

-"Our winemaking approach is decidedly simplistic—no gizmos, lots of barrels (new to four years old), aging on the lees, and little racking," founder Kent Callaghan says.
-On-site tastings are equally no-fuss yet elegant; stop in on the weekend for a tasting (crystal glass included), and you'll likely meet Callaghan in the flesh.
+“Our winemaking approach is decidedly simplistic — no gizmos, lots of barrels (new to four years old), aging on the lees and little racking,” founder Kent Callaghan says.
+On-site tastings are equally no-fuss yet elegant; stop in on the weekend for a tasting (crystal glass included), and you’ll likely meet Callaghan in the flesh.

-Dos Cabezas Wineworks
+Dos Cabezas WineWorks (Sonoita)

 Two heads are better than one—or in this case, two vineyards are better than one.
 The dry, fruity reds and mild whites of Dos Cabezas come from dual growing parcels: Pronghorn Vineyard in Elgin and Cimarron Vineyard in the Kansas Settlement near Willcox.
+Linger at its Sonoita tasting room over a deep read or a funky, sparkling pink wine with a side of woodfired pizza.

 Sonoita-Elgin Wineries